Dividing fences

 For timber fences, the preferred specifications are:

-• for timber fence - at least 100mm x 75mm used on edge
+• timber fence posts a minimum of 100mm x 75mm used on the edge

-• for hardwood rails - checked in 35mm or bolted to the posts
+• hardwood rails checked in 35mm or bolted to the posts

-If a boundary fence is also a pool fence, ensure it complies with pool safety standards.
+If a boundary fence is also a pool fence, the owner must ensure it complies with pool safety standards.

 Sharing costs